LYMPHANGIECTASIA: AN IMPORTANT CAUSE OF INTESTINAL PROTEIN LOSS

 Intestinal loss of a body protein called "anti-thrombin III" leads to a tendency to form abnormal blood clots which can lodge in inappropriate places (embolization).
 As prevention, anti-clotting medications are often used.
 Aspirin has been traditional but clopidogrel is gaining popularity.

 Nutritional management of PLE is a bit tricky.
 The diet must be especially digestible and high in protein (20-25% protein on a dry matter basis) so as to replace all the protein being lost through the leaky GI tract.
 Further, the diet should be no more than 15% fat on a dry matter basis (lower for more severely affected patients).
 Reading a diet label shows percentages on an "as fed" basis, so to compare diets, it is necessary to convert values to a dry matter basis through knowing the moisture content.
 To see how this is done click here.
-There are prescription diets available that should be acceptable such as Royal Canin GI Low Fat and Hills i/d low fat.
+There are prescription diets available for diseases like this one where fat restriction is crucial.
+Non-prescription diets are unlikely to meet the above criteria but if you know how to read the food label properly you may be able to find one.
 Injectable vitamin supplements are likely to be needed.

 Severely affected dogs will find even the fat content of the prescription diets too high and may need to begin with what is called an "elemental diet."
 These are typically made for humans and are powders that can be mixed with water.
 They are not nutritionally balanced for dogs and can only be used for a few weeks.
 Alternatively, home cooked diets can be used but a professional veterinary nutritionist should be consulted to get a proper recipe.
 Again, because of intestinal absorption issues injectable vitamin supplements are likely to be needed.
 The goal is to eventually return to a standard commercial dog food.